AFB240199/Scientific-Computing-for-Physicists/task01.md

 ![Docker site](./docker_install.png)

 Then select to download the version for **Windows-AMD64**.
 The download of the Docker Installer will automatically start.
-Once the Installer is ready start it and procede with the installation of Docker Desktop.
+Once the Installer is ready, start it and procede with the installation of Docker Desktop.
 At the end of it, the program will restart Windows, then ask for a registration.
 It is possible to create a new Docker account or to use a Github one.

 After this procedure, open Docker Desktop and it should be ready to use: